Cas1997/FCT_Analysis/Photon_Distribution/README.md

 ```sh
 o2-sim -j 1 -m FCT FT3 TRK -e TGeant4 -g pythia8pp -n 5000 --configKeyValues "FCTBase.OnlyChargedParticles=false"
 ```
+This way, the o2sim_HitsFCT.root effectively functions as a filter for all the particles to reach the FCT.

 # How to use the to_reach_FCT.cpp program
 Provide the input path to the o2sim_HitsFCT file for the variable